Federal judges in Ohio question viability of May 3 primary

-COLUMBUS, Ohio (AP) — A federal court panel pressed top Ohio elections officials on Wednesday for help determining whether to delay the state’s May 3 primary over redistricting chaos that has engulfed the state and left both congressional and state legislative lines unresolved.
+A federal court panel pressed top Ohio elections officials on Wednesday for help determining whether to delay the state’s May 3 primary over redistricting chaos that has engulfed the state, and left both congressional and state legislative lines unresolved.

+The Ohio Redistricting Commission members also again have been threatened with contempt of court charges.

-The primary, one of the first high-profile nominating contests of the year, is in limbo after the state Supreme Court ruled repeatedly that maps drawn by the Republican-dominated Ohio Redistricting Commission were unconstitutional.
+The primary is in limbo after the Ohio Supreme Court has ruled repeatedly that maps drawn by the Republican-dominated Ohio Redistricting Commission were unconstitutional.
 Democrats responded by seeking to delay the primary to give time to rewrite maps in a way that could be used this year, when control of Congress hinges on just a few seats.

-Republicans in the Legislature have insisted on maintaining the May 3 date, even though that means a delayed contest for legislative districts whose lines are still undetermined.
-A group of GOP voters has asked a federal court to order one of the unconstitutional maps to be used for those contests, setting up Wednesday's broader debate about the primary as a whole.
+Republicans in the legislature have insisted on maintaining the May 3 date, even though that means a delayed contest for Ohio General Assembly districts whose lines are still undetermined.
+A group of GOP voters has asked a federal court to order one of the unconstitutional maps to be used for those contests, setting up a hearing Wednesday with the broader debate about the primary as a whole.

+Also on Wednesday, the Ohio Supreme Court gave the redistricting commission members until Monday to explain why they should not be held in contempt for earlier this week violating the court’s order to draw new, fair Ohio General Assembly district maps.

+On Monday night, hours before the court-imposed midnight deadline to pass a fourth set of Statehouse districts, Republican members of the commission chose not to go with maps drawn in public by two independent consultants.
+Instead, Republicans tweaked versions of their own third set of maps (which were previously ruled unconstitutional by the Ohio Supreme Court) and passed their maps Monday night in a 4-3 vote.

 “We’re used to people coming to this court of redress to tell us what they want,” U.S. District Court Chief Judge Algenon Marbley told Jonathan Blanton, the lawyer for GOP Secretary of State Frank LaRose.